 If you were injured in a car crash in Florida, one of your first thoughts may be to contact your insurance company to seek compensation.
 Your insurance may then seek damages from the insurance company that insures the negligent driver that struck you.
 However, the insurance claim adjuster from the opposing company is not likely to be on your side.
-If you were injured in a car crash in Florida, you should speak with a devoted Miami car accident lawyer today.
+If you were injured in a car crash in Florida, you should speak with a devoted car accident lawyer today.
 Car accident lawyer Prosper Shaked has worked on a plethora of injury cases, and he can help you manage negotiations with an insurance company.
-The Law Offices of Prosper Shaked is here to discuss whether a victim of a car crash in Florida can trust an insurance claim adjuster.
+Prosper Shaked Accident Injury Attorneys PA is here to discuss whether a victim of a car crash in Florida can trust an insurance claim adjuster.

 Why You Should Not Trust an Insurance Adjuster After a Car Crash in Florida